MAGRATHEA: an open-source spherical symmetric planet interior structure code: Overview of the code structure

 \subsection{Solver}

 Solving the ordinary differential equations (ODE), Eq.~\ref{eq:1}-\ref{eq:last}, is a two-point boundary value problem \citep{Press2007}.
-We have a total of three differential equations for $r$, $P$, and $T$ verses the independent variable $m$. $P$ and $T$ need to satisfy boundary condition at $m=M_p$, and the boundary condition for $r$ is located at $m=0$. \magra\ solves this problem with the method of shooting to a fitting point.
+We have a total of three differential equations for $r$, $P$, and $T$ verses the independent variable $m$. $P$ and $T$ need to satisfy boundary condition at $m=M_p$, and the boundary condition for $r$ is located at $m=0$.
+The density may be discontinuous at a phase boundary whose location is unknown.
+Therefore, in our case, \magra\ solves this problem with the method of shooting to a fitting point which is preferred to a relaxation method because it does not require predefined grids.

 \magra\ integrates ODEs using GSL's $gsl\_odeiv2$ \citep{GSL} with a Runge-Kutta-Fehlberg method, which is a fourth order integrator with a fifth order error estimator and an automated adaptive step-size.
 To have a better estimation on the boundary conditions, $P(m=0)$, $T(m=0)$, and $R_p$, we conduct an extra round of iteration using a ``pure'' shooting method.
 In this first iteration, the ODEs are integrated from an estimated planet radius $R_p$ at $M_p$ outside-in toward the center until $m=0$ or $P(m)>10^{5}~\mathrm{GPa}$.
 The $R_p$, which is the only unset boundary condition at $M_p$, is iterated using Brent-Dekker root bracketing method.
 The initial estimated radius is calculated based on a crude density assumption for each layer (15, 5, 2, and $10^{-3}$ for iron, mantle, ice, and atmosphere respectively in the unit of \gcmc).